cyberfilth/DOM-XSS/README.md

 Navigating to the index.html page will prompt you to enter a name, after clicking the Submit button you will be taken to the xss.html page.

 This page contains a vulnerable JavaScript sink which can be used to demo Dom-based XSS.

+It also has a link on the right of the page to demo the 'set Autofire events' option of DOM Invader.